alexpw/falco/README.md

 ### PHP? yes

-Partly because I:
+Partly because:

-* wanted to see what the result would look like in PHP.
+* I wanted to see what the result would look like in PHP.
-* had a FP itch and I'm paid to write more PHP/JS than Clojure.
+* I had a FP itch and I'm paid to write more PHP/JS than Clojure.
-* found no equivalent in PHP (non-exhaustive search).
+* I found no equivalent in PHP (non-exhaustive search).

 Oddly enough, when I encountered an obscure bug in xdebug, it served as evidence to suggest this is breaking new ground.
 It turns out that the way I optimize for specific arities maybe the reason.

-This library not only delivers the power of PHP-flavored functional programming, but aims to do it through a consistent API, which PHP fails to do with (haystack, needle) and (needle, haystack).

 PHP's flexible definition of Callable is surprisingly powerful, and everything I need is available in 5.3 to stay compatible for older setups.